lindseysim/templatize/README.md

 ## Repeating Sections ##

-For repeating sections, set the section value to an array of objects and section html will be repeated.
+For repeating sections, set the section value to an array of objects and section will be repeated for as many items exists in the array.
 May still use `_display` to not use particular array item.
-Values within any array item are limited in scope only to that section given that array item.
+Values within the repeating section must still be called via dot notation within the section.

 &nbsp; *Template:*